-The festival is celebrated all over the country but with different names.
-In North Indians, it is celebrated by worshipping the idols of Goddess Durga.
+Navratri is celebrated throughout the country.
+In North India, the idols of Goddess Durga are worshipped.
 Young girls ( Kumarika) are worshipped in the form of the deity.
 They are offered delicious food items and gifts.
 In Bengal, decorative pandals are made and people worship Goddess Durga and perform Durga Puja.
 In Gujarat, the nine nights of the Navratri are celebrated in a traditional dance form Garba and Dandiya.
 The festival is celebrated all over the country with joy and enthusiasm but it holds extreme importance for the Gujarati and Bengali communities in India.
 The best part of this festival is the traditional dance form of Dandiya and Garba.
 Some people also observe fast for entire nine days during the festival.

 The Eight day of Navratri is celebrated as ‘Maha Ashtami’ and Night day is called ‘Maha Navami’.
 On these days, Yagya ( Hawan ) is performed.
 Kanya Pujan is also done.
 Nine young girls representing the nine forms of Goddess Durga are worshipped in a specific ritual way that includes washing their feet and offering them delicious food items and gifts.